What to Do If Your Canning Jars Don't Seal

 - Allow the jars to cool.

-- Did you hear the ping?
 After removing jars from the canner, you should hear a 'ping' as each jar cools.
-This sound means that the jar has sealed properly.
+This sound is a good indication that the jar has sealed properly.